BLavery/PiBlynk/README.md

 * Simple “Ticker” periodic function (not threaded)
 * Generic buffering widget for any sensor pushing data from APP (eg lightmeter)

 The python version runs fine on any version of RPi.
-It uses threading for user code.
+It uses threading/timers for user code.
+It should easily adapt to any linux machine, and probably to a windows python too.

 # Attributions: